najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Lab Exercise 2/README.md

 - View and understand the provided output of the set I chose
 - Write a complete C++ program that has the same output as a set that I chose
 - Save the file using the required naming format
-- Submit the C++ program through the eLearning platform
+- Submit the complete C++ program through the eLearning platform

 ---